bchao1/Fun-with-MNIST/README.md

 |--------|-------|
 |![manifold](./AE/samples/2_dim/manifold.png)|![random](./AE/samples/2_dim/random.png)|

 Scatter plot for the 2-dimension manifold is seen below.
-Note that same digits tend to cluster in the latent space.
+Note that code of the same digits tend to cluster in the latent space.

 |Plot|
 |----|